steveski/Perigee.Framework/README.md

 ### Installation

-For a minimal setup providing a CQRS pipeline to start create commands and queries:
+For a minimal setup providing a CQRS pipeline to start creating commands and queries:

     Install-Package Perigee.Framework.Services